heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 ## Starting from scratch

 - I keep everything in a Projects folder.
-Create a new project folder and enter it.
-(Be sure to change "new-project" to the package name you intend to use.)
+Create a new project folder and navigate to it.
+Be sure to change "new-project" to the package name you intend to use.

   ```bash
   cd ~/Projects/heygrady/